Owner of NFL's Texans sorry for 'inmates' comment on protesting players

-NEW YORK (Reuters) - The owner of the National Football League’s Houston Texans apologized on Friday for using a figure of speech that referred to players as “inmates” as he discussed protests staged during the national anthem ahead of games.
+NEW YORK (Reuters) - The owner of the National Football League’s Houston Texans apologized on Friday for using a figure of speech that compared players to “inmates” as he discussed protests staged during the national anthem ahead of games.

-An article in ESPN The Magazine, posted online on Friday, quoted Bob McNair as saying, “We can’t have the inmates running the prison” as he exhorted other team owners in a meeting to consider how the protests could hurt the league’s bottom line.
+An article in ESPN The Magazine, posted online on Friday, quoted Bob McNair as saying in a meeting, “We can’t have the inmates running the prison,” as he exhorted other owners to consider how the protests could hurt the league’s bottom line.

 “I regret that I used that expression,” McNair, 79, said in a statement.
 “I never meant to offend anyone and I was not referring to our players.
 I used a figure of speech that was never intended to be taken literally.”